sysco-middleware/sysco-middleware.github.io/_posts/2019-07-31-Conducting-requirements-and-gap-analysis-in-projects.md

 Requirement describes a need for new business initiative, activity, change or project with the goal of achieving a desired outcome.
 Generally, requirements can be business requirements or non-functional, also known as high-level requirements and functional as the low-level requirements.

-Gap denotes lack of compliance, quality, standard or other which significantly affects the organisation adversely and need to be remediated.
-It represents disparity between unmet and met demand.
+Gap denotes lack of compliance, lack of quality, standards or some other element that significantly affects the organisation adversely and needs to be remediated.
+It represents disparity between unmet and met requirement.

 ![Requirements](/images/2019-07-31-Conducting-requirements-and-gap-analysis-in-projects/Picture1.png)